In this guide we’ll take a look at the best garden furniture to leave outside.

 The Corfu set is lightweight, weather resistant and maintenance free.
 No-one wants to spend all summertime cleaning and varnishing garden furniture – you can simply hose this set down and leave it to dry in the sun.

-This set doesn’t take up much space but it’s still big enough to comfortably seat two adults and their drinks.
+If you’re looking for the best garden furniture to leave outside that doesn’t take up much space but will still big enough to seat two adults this might be just the ticket.
 Leave it out over winter if you’ve no space indoors and it’ll be just fine.

 Keter make some of the best garden furniture and the Allibert Rosario set is no exception.